BUZZ-Blimps/Basestation/V5/README.md

 - Get a steam deck and get the basestation running on it for the pilot to use
 - Be able to quickly switch between pages on the basestation using the controller
 - Add more controller vibration functionality
+- Always keep a working version of the Basestation available.
+The Basestation in development should be developed on a dev branch instead of the main branch
+- Either 1.
+Utilize easy ways to change the ROS_DOMAIN_ID on devices to have separate base stations running at once during testing and tuning at the competition or 2.
+Implement Multi-controller functionality on the basestation